Tramaine Hawkins: Personal life

-While married to Walter Hawkins from 1971 until their divorce in 1994, the couple had two children, a son, Walter "Jamie" Hawkins Jr. and a daughter, Trystan Hawkins, with five granddaughters and three grandsons.
+While married to Walter Hawkins from 1971 until their divorce in 1994, the couple had two children, a son, Walter Jamie Hawkins (Sunny) and a daughter, Trystan Hawkins, with five granddaughters and three grandsons.
 Hawkins now refers to herself as "Lady Tramaine".
-She lives in California, with her husband Tommie Richardson Jr.
+She lives in California.
+She is now married to Tommie Richardson, Jr., who has son Demar Richardson (Chaity) from a previous relationship who has two sons.
+Richardson is a retired educator with Oakland Unified School District and founder of T. Richardson Investments.

 Awards

 Grammy awards

 Hawkins has won two Grammys out of eight nominations.